bvajjala/bvajjala.github.io/presentations/al-agile/markdown.md

 * A Full Stack DevOps Engineer/Solution Architect for last 10+ years!
 * Original !sysadmin! and !Developer! since late 90's
-* Now working out of East Coast and Certainly Not a professional speaker
+* Now working at Angie's List and Certainly Not a professional speaker

-# Angie's List Git Workflow and merge process